seitleio/ansible-role-wireguard/README.md

 =========
 [![Ansible Lint](https://github.com/seitleio/ansible-role-wireguard/actions/workflows/ansible-lint.yaml/badge.svg)](https://github.com/seitleio/ansible-role-wireguard/actions/workflows/ansible-lint.yaml)

-This role creates a [Wireguard](https://hub.docker.com/r/linuxserver/wireguard).
-The container can be configured as server or client using the ansible variables.
+This role creates a [Wireguard](https://hub.docker.com/r/linuxserver/wireguard) container.
+The container can be configured as a server or a client using ansible variables.

 Requirements
 ------------